Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/surviving-modern-warfare.md

 # Surviving Modern Warfare

 The battlefield in the late Cold War and beyond is a very unforgiving and lethal mistress.
 During WW II, it was not uncommon for a tank that was put out of action by enemy fire to be repaired and returned to service, with the effort and time being well short of a factory rebuild.
-Desert Storm and the Ukraine War show that those days are long past.
-Even the development and fielding of things like ACA, ERA, and APS only slightly mitigate the immense shift from combat damage to catastrophic kill.
+Desert Storm and other larger wars shows that those days are long past.
+Even the development and fielding of things like Advanced Composite Armor (ACA), Explosive Reactive Armor (ERA), and Active Protection Systems (APS) only slightly mitigate the immense shift from combat damage to catastrophic kill.

 Overall, time is compressed compared to WW II.
 Armored formations can cover ground much quicker than in the 1940s, and radio communications are distributed at every command level.
 Commanders have a much clearer picture of the battlefield.